-Copyright Dr Sarah J. Buckley 2005, 2016 This article may not be reposted or reproduced in any way without specific permission from the author.
+Copyright Dr Sarah Buckley 2020 This article may not be reposted or reproduced in any way without specific permission from the author.
 Contact Dr Sarah Buckley here.

 Birth, she is dying.

 This primal and unspeakably powerful initiation, the only road to motherhood for our ancestors, has been stripped of her dignity and purpose in our times.
-Birth has become a dangerous medical disease to be treated with escalating levels, and types, of technological interventions.
+Birth has become a dangerous medical procedure, with women and babies requiring technological protection from the natural process of their own bodies.

-What is worse perhaps is that the ecstasy of Birth- her capacity to take us outside (ec) our usual state (stasis)- has been forgotten, and we are entering the sacred domain of motherhood post-operatively, even post-traumatically, rather than transformationally.
+What is worse perhaps is that the ecstasy of Birth- her capacity to take us outside (ec) our usual state (stasis)- has been forgotten, and so many of us are entering the sacred domain of motherhood post-operatively, even post-traumatically, rather than transformationally.

 These deviations from the natural order, whose lore is genetically encoded in our bodies, have enormous repercussions.

 More than this we have set ourselves as a species on the road to self-destruction through our despoiling of our collective mother, the Earth.
-The havoc that we wreak through waste and greed has many parallels with our treatment of mothers and babies, and of our primal environment — our mother’s womb.
+The havoc that we wreak through waste and greed has many parallels with our disrespect for mothers and babies, and our primal environment — our mother’s womb.

 And just as we have pitted ourselves against the Earth, forgetting that we are interdependent, so too have we begun to pit the rights of the baby against the rights of the mother; imagining a separation, a competition that does not and cannot exist.